endiosGmbH/android-code-snippets/README.md

-# Hello there, fellow developer
+# Hello there, fellow developer!

 Here you find Android code snippets and more